rogerclarkmelbourne/Arduino_STM32/STM32F1/libraries/RTClock/examples/RTCAdj/readme.md

    This would set the RTC and the last adjustment date/time  to the date / time you supplied.
    The last adjustment date/time is saved in 2 backup registers 8 and 9.

-2. after a day or so, run cYYYY-MM-DD HH:MM:SS - calibrate rtc where YYYY-MM-DD HH:MM_SS - is the current accurate date/time at the time you do the calibration.
+2. after a day or more, a longer period cumulates more drift and increase accuracy
+   run cYYYY-MM-DD HH:MM:SS - calibrate rtc
+   where YYYY-MM-DD HH:MM_SS - is the current accurate date/time at the time you do the calibration.

    This would compute the drift duration and save it in backup register 7.

 3. reset the device and check the time after the calibration. if setup() calls adjtime(), the RTC would show the drift adjusted/compensated date/time.